Table of Contents

 Dependents of foreign nationals in TN status are eligible for a derivative classification called TD status.
 Unmarried, minor children (under the age of 21) and spouses of TN professionals may hold TD status even if they are not citizens of Mexico or Canada.
 Spouses and children in TD status are not eligible for work authorization.
 Dependents will be admitted to the U.S. for the same duration as the primary TN applicant.

-Why Hire A Skilled NAFTA Immigration Services Attorney?
+Why Hire A Skilled TN NAFTA Visas Immigration Services Attorney?

 Most will agree that the process of immigrating to the United States is quite complex.
 Sponsors and potential employees considering a TN or other work visa will both want the counsel of an experienced immigration lawyer.
-The immigration attorneys at Sam Shihab & Associates know how to expertly guide business professionals and employers on how to choose the correct options.
+The immigration attorneys at Shihab Burke, LLC, Attorneys At Law know how to expertly guide business professionals and employers on how to choose the correct options.

 Our firm works both with local as well as international clients; we have offices in Dublin and Columbus, Ohio, as well as in Troy, Michigan, but our services are requested by clients from around the globe.
-So, no matter where you are located, you can get in contact with one of our immigration lawyers at Sam Shihab & Associates – simply send us a quick email or call us at one of our offices, and we’ll begin discussing your specific immigration issues.
+So, no matter where you are located, you can get in contact with one of our immigration lawyers at Shihab Burke, LLC, Attorneys At Law – simply send us a quick email or call us at one of our offices, and we’ll begin discussing your specific immigration issues.